MCDReforged/MCDReforged/docs/source/plugin_dev/cli.rst

     ``-n NAME``, ``--name NAME``

-    A specific name for the output zipped plugin file
+    A specific name for the output packed plugin file

     If not given it will use the `archive_name <metadata.html#archive-name>`__ field in plugin metadata